 - Where do you start?

 Now you have a basic idea of the vast space that is mHealth.
 Where do you go from here?
 First and foremost, get your idea straight.
 This is the process that they call «validation» in the biz.

-Hate to break it to you, but you are not the first person to make an app.
+Hate to break it to you, but you are not the first person to make an application.
 That boat has sailed.
 Fret not, you can still make the best one yet.
 To do that, know your friend and foe.
 Which apps are already doing similar things?
 How competitive is your niche?
 Would you call it a «red ocean» full of sharks?
 The more competition out there, the more you have to stand out.
 However, that also means that what you’re about to do is truly needed.
 Millions of people can’t be wrong, right?
 At least in their desires.
 Yet, your job at this stage is to figure out what the true needs are.
 Now, the tricky part is finding the right audience.